rolewest/devs-game/README.md

 # Requirements
 - BASH terminal with emoji support
 - Maybe some basic unix scripts that most devs should have already
+- Should work on MacOS but built on/for Ubuntu and other distros

 # Features
 - Have more fun while working your software engineer or developer job
 - Digital Rewards, Items, and new skills for doing what you already do
+  - such as cool guides, cheat sheets, concise hidden training videos and more!
-- Learn more and become more skilled and have fun while doing it
+- Learn more and become more skilled, and have fun while doing it
-- Earn XP points by running commands and editing your files
+- Earn XP points by running commands, editing your files, and doing the thing you already do
-- Find helpful "scrolls" (basically cheat sheets) and quick explainer videos by doing your everyday tasks
-- Works with VSCode built in terminal and other dev software
+- Works with VSCode built in terminal and other common developer software and terminal commands
-- Perform simple commands to level up and more advanced commands when you're ready
+- Perform simple commands to level up, and more advanced commands when you're ready
-- Pseudo procedural in nature, so that it changes as you progress and get's harder to level up
+- Game changes as you progress and get's harder as you learn more
 - Adds gamification to your current workflow, as opposed to being a seperate game
 - simple install (you might need some dependencies, but I've kept it pretty barebones)
+- Retro style for that old-timey feel!

 # Coming Soon (more info under the _design_ directory)
 - Mazes: these nested folders and files will help you to level up in your downtime or find new skills/knowledge(side missions)